Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description includes a typical optimization workflow that starts with sql_Analyze_Cluster_Stats, and provides query selection strategies.
-However, it does not explicitly state when not to use this tool or mention alternative tools for other scenarios.
+The description provides a 'TYPICAL OPTIMIZATION WORKFLOW' that advises starting with clusters from sql_Analyze_Cluster_Stats, giving clear context for when to use this tool.
+It also lists query selection strategies and available metrics for sorting, but does not explicitly state when not to use this tool or mention alternative tools beyond the workflow.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.